junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Documentation

-When a new extension was added (or significant changes were made) please update the documentation.
-To add documentation for an undocumented extension add an entry in the `docs/docs-nav.yml` file and create a new `.adoc` file for the extension.
-To ensure that a linebreak is properly displayed in the resulting documentation ensure to write **one and only one sentence per line**.
-This rule also applies for very short sentences like _"Tests must be fast!"_.
-If long as text blocks are not separated by an empty line, they are treated as one paragraph and without line breaks, regardless existing ones.
-This means you need to apply at least an empty line if you want to have text separated.
+Each feature is documented on [the project website](https://junit-pioneer.org/docs/), which is pulled from the files in the `docs/` folder, where each feature has:

+* an entry in `docs-nav.yml` (lexicographically ordered)
+* it's own `.adoc` file

+Add these entries when implementing a new feature and update them when changing an existing one.

-For further information regarding formatting, and how to use AsciiDoctor please use the [Writers Guide](https://asciidoctor.org/docs/asciidoc-writers-guide/).
+For information on how to use AsciiDoctor, check its [user manual](https://asciidoctor.org/docs/user-manual/) and [writer's guide](https://asciidoctor.org/docs/asciidoc-writers-guide/).
+One project-specific requirement:

+* one sentence per line, i.e. no matter how short or long a sentence is, it will occupy a single line, not shared with any other sentences
+* to start a new paragraph, add a single blank line

-Do **not** update the `release-notes.md` file!
+Finally, do **not** update the `release-notes.md` file!
-This file will be generated automatically.
+This file is generated automatically.

 ### Commits